 Each dog has their own unique personality, and you can use these tips to spread happiness to your pup so their personality continues to shine.

 Here’s a list of ten things you can do that will keep your canine companion content for many years to come.

 Even if you have a home with a large yard, nothing replaces the bonding experience that dogs get from a walk with their pack leader.

-Get out the leash and take your pup on a walk, hike, jog or explore a new dog park you’ve never been to.
+Get out the leash and take your pup on a walk, hike, or jog–or explore a new dog park you’ve never been to.
 It’ll be good for both of you!

-A simple game of fetch, tug of war with their favorite toy or an old sock, hiding treats around the house, or a few minutes of doggie tag where you take turns chasing each other back and forth will lift a dog’s spirits and your own.
+A simple game of fetch, tug-of-war with your dog’s favorite toy or an old sock, hiding treats around the house, or a few minutes of doggy tag where you take turns chasing each other back and forth will lift a dog’s spirits and your own.

 Dogs love eating and chewing on things so it’s important to keep those pearly whites clean and strong.

 This one is especially important this time of year.
 Keeping your dog free from pests will help stop all that scratching and reduce the chance for painful hotspots.

 Talk to your vet about options for flea and tick prevention.
 There are several medications on the market for this; however, some dog owners choose to use natural options, instead.

 Your vet can advise you, but it is important for your dog’s health and happiness that you take measures to keep them pest free.